localstack-samples/localstack-terraform-samples/cloudposse-msk/README.md

 ### Prepare LocalStack

-Then, prepare a route53 zone:
+Once you have started LocalStack, proceed to prepare a route53 zone:

 ```sh
 awslocal route53 create-hosted-zone \